Atomic Energy Education Society

 It administers 31 schools and junior colleges at 14 locations all over the country with more than 26,000 students on its rolls.
 Managed by 1504 staff members, of which about 1213 are teachers.

+The Atomic Energy Central School is a chain of CBSE schools run by the Atomic Energy Education Society, developed for the children of employees of the Department of Atomic Energy.